 (2) Even if neither payment nor an election is made, the Registrar, at any time, may cancel a licence suspension order for good reason.

+(2A) The Registrar must cancel a licence suspension order if the alleged offender gives the Registrar a notice stating that the alleged offender’s current address is in a remote area.

+(2B) A notice under subsection (2A) must be in the approved form and accompanied by any documentation or evidence required by the approved form.

-(3) If a licence suspension order is cancelled under subsection (2), the Registrar must issue a notice of cancellation.
+(3) If a licence suspension order is cancelled under subsection (2) or (2A) or section 20A(5)(b), the Registrar must issue a notice of cancellation.

 (4) A notice of cancellation must be served on the alleged offender.

-(5) If a licence suspension order is cancelled under subsection (1) or (2), the Registrar must advise the Director General forthwith.
+(5) If a licence suspension order is cancelled under this section or section 20A(5)(b), the Registrar must advise the Director General forthwith.

 (6) For the purposes of a road law, the cancellation of a licence suspension order takes effect when the order is cancelled.